So what is emulsion paint?

 Whilst there are a few other types of paint available for interiors - all with different names and uses it doesn't need to get that complicated for your first go.
 We'll focus here on the DIY hero that is emulsion paint, but we've done a full breakdown to help in another blog post "What type of paint do I need?".

 What is emulsion paint used for?

 For the most part, emulsion paint is exclusively for interior walls and ceilings.
 It’s the most common type of interior paint.
 You can use emulsion paint on previously painted interior walls or newly plastered walls.
 For newly plastered walls you might want to use an all-purpose primer before your emulsion paint colour, because new plaster tends to drink it in so you’ll save yourself a few coats of colour.

-You shouldn’t really use emulsion paint on wood or metal - there are other paints designed especially for those surfaces that stick better and provide a more hardy finish.
+So can you paint wood with emulsion?
+Ideally no. You shouldn’t really use emulsion paint on wood or metal - there are other paints designed especially for those surfaces that stick better and provide a more hardy finish.
 One type of paint does not fit all.

 What are the different types of emulsion paint?

 There are three common types of emulsion paint for interiors, differentiated by the finish they give your walls;

 Flat Matt Emulsion is very matt in look and feel.
 Obvs.
 Today’s matt emulsions are often described as ‘Durable’ or ‘Scrubbable’ which means they’ll remain hardy to scuffs, scrapes and marks.
 Usually you can just wipe them off.
 COAT Flat Matt emulsion paint has a 2% sheen level for example, but as a premium recipe also stands up easily to cleaning and scrubbing.